Research course

 Course content

-Our PhD Translation and Intercultural Studies programme will enable you to carry out a significant piece of original research under the supervision of our academics.
+Our PhD Translation and Intercultural Studies programme enables you to carry out a piece of significant, original research under the supervision of our academics.

-The Centre for Translation and Intercultural Studies (CTIS) at Manchester has the largest concentration of translation studies specialists in the country.
-It attracts visiting scholars and postgraduate students from a wide range of countries and backgrounds.
+The Centre for Translation and Intercultural Studies (CTIS) attracts visiting scholars and postgraduate students from a wide range of countries and backgrounds.

-CTIS provides an excellent environment for research and organises regular scholarly events .
-These include a series of weekly seminars, which attract a large national audience of researchers, students and professional translators and form an important part of students' initiation into scholarly research, offering valuable opportunities for informal contact with leading academics.
+CTIS provides an excellent environment for research and organises regular scholarly events for the benefit of postgraduate students.
+These include a seminar series, which attracts a large national and international audience of researchers, students and practitioners.

-The Centre also provides specialist research training for doctoral students in the form of masterclasses.
+The Centre also provides specialist research training for doctoral students in the form of masterclasses and dedicated career development workshops.

-CTIS is also home to Genealogies of Knowledge: The Evolution and Contestation of Concepts across Time and Space , a large AHRC-funded project exploring how translation has impacted the transformation of key concepts in political and scientific thought as these concepts have travelled across centuries, languages and cultures.
+• Genealogies of Knowledge: The Evolution and Contestation of Concepts across Time and Space (2016-2019), a large AHRC-funded project which explored how translation has impacted the transformation of key concepts in political and scientific thought as these concepts have travelled across centuries, languages and cultures.

 Qualification, course duration and attendance options